samuel-ogbonnaya/google_coral_detection/README.md

 + NOTE: may also have to change file ownerships using chmod +x for some of the bash scripts

+### Next Steps
-###Complete all other steps as per the coral tutorial
++ Complete all other steps as per the coral tutorial